agent6/SpikePrime2025FLL/lessons/challenge-c5-2-guided-mission-2025-26.md

 > Environment: SPIKE App IDE, official FLL mat with the **Guided Mission 2025‑26** model, and your `master.py` helpers.

-## Challenge Goal
+## 1. Prepare

-Coach your team through a **full FIRST® LEGO® League–style mission** using the official Guided Mission model:

-- Start from base with a consistent launch.
-- Drive to the Guided Mission model (often using line following).
+- Read the student material for the Guided Mission in the SPIKE App.
+- Build the **Driving Base with Color Sensor**.
+- Build the **Guided Mission 2025‑26 model** and place it on the mat:
+  - Check the Robot Game Rulebook for the correct position.
-- Activate the model reliably.
+  - Make sure the model is built correctly and moves as it should.
-- Return to a safe position.
+  - Carefully apply Dual Lock so it stays in place.
+- Confirm your robot wiring matches your team standard:
+  - Drive motors on `port.A` and `port.E`.
+  - Color sensor on the correct port for line following.

 You’ll focus on **strategy, consistency, and teamwork**, not just code.

 ---

-## Setup

-1. Build the **Driving Base with Color Sensor** (from the SPIKE app).
-2. Build the **Guided Mission 2025‑26 model** and place it on the mat:
+## 2. Engage (Discussion + Video)

+Ignite a discussion using questions like:

+- What is the robot doing in this mission?
+- How does the robot **reach** the model?
-   - Follow the Robot Game Rulebook for the exact position.
+- How does the robot **activate** the model?
-   - Use Dual Lock and check that the model moves correctly.
-3. Make sure your robot ports match your team standard:
-   - Drive motors on `port.A` and `port.E`.
-   - Color sensor on the correct port from your build (for line following).
+- What is the ideal balance between **speed and accuracy** here?

+Then have students watch the Guided Mission video in the SPIKE App so they know what they’re about to build.

 ---

-## Required Tools and Helpers
+## 3. Explore (Build and Program)

-- Your choice of driving and turning helpers from `master.py`:
-  - `drive_forward`, `drive_backward`
-  - `pivot_*` or `spin_*` helpers (if needed)
-- Color sensor line‑following logic (from earlier line‑following lessons).
-- `mission_selector()` and a dedicated `mission_n` for this Guided Mission.

----

-## Step 1 – Discuss the Mission

-As a team, answer:
+On the field:

+1. Set up the Guided Mission model on the official mat.
+2. Follow the SPIKE App instructions to write a program that:
+   - Drives from the launch area.
+   - Uses line following and/or turns to reach the model.
-- What is the robot supposed to **do** at the model?
+   - Activates the model to raise the connector.
-- Where does the robot **start** and where should it **end**?
-- What obstacles or other models are nearby?
-- What is more important for this run: **speed** or **accuracy**?

-Write down your answers on a whiteboard or worksheet.

----

-## Step 2 – Build the First Program
+In your `master.py`, create a new `mission_n`, for example:

 Create a new `mission_n` in `master.py`, for example: